hamvocke/hamvocke.github.io/_drafts/testing_microservices_java.md

 }
 {% endhighlight %}

 To use Wiremock we instanciate a `WireMockRule` on a defined port and set up our fake server using Wiremock's DSL.
 Using the DSL we can define endpoints and corresponding canned responses the Wiremock server should listen and respond to.
 Next we can call the method we want to test, the one that calls the third-party service and check if the result is parsed correctly.
 You'll be wondering how this works.
 How does the test know that it should call the fake Wiremock server instead of the real _darksky_ API.
-The secret is the the `@TestPropertySource` annotation.
-It tells our test to load `application-test.properties` instead of the real `application.properties`.
-Our `application-test.properties` then go ahead and set the URL to use for calling the weather API to the fake Wiremock server:
+The secret lies in our `application.properties` file contained in `src/test/resources`.
+This is the properties file Spring loads when running tests.
+In this file we override configuration like API keys and URLs with values that are suitable for our testing purposes, e.g. calling the the fake Wiremock server instead of the real one:

     weather.url = http://localhost:8089